bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 HTML and CSS rendering, and live editing.

-Inspecting HTML and CSS rendering will probably help you the most while building your webpage, and for that reason, it\'ll be the main focus of this video.
+Inspecting HTML and CSS rendering will probably help you the most while building your webpage, and for that reason, it&apos;ll be the main focus of this video.

 Although, we will return to live editing closer to the end of the